adobe/aem-modernize-tools/_pages/plan-operate/evaluation.md

 ### Visual Review

-Visually reviewing a page allows for determining content which should be managed by template editors and which content authors.
+Content management on pages must be delineated between that which is managed by *Template Editors* and that managed by *Content Authors*.
+A visual review of exemplar pages helps identify this breakout.
 This review also helps with identifying placement and number of layout containers.

 #### Geometrixx Shapes